 Don’t forget to bring the old battery with you.
 You will most likely be charged a battery core fee if you don’t provide the store with the old battery when purchasing a new one.

-Loose or Corroded Wires and Connections on a Zero Turn Mower
+Loose or Corroded Wires and Connections

 There is usually quite a bit of bounding and vibration when mowing with a zero-turn.
 This can cause wires and connections to come loose.